 How To Make Cheesecloth Ghosts For Halloween

-If you remember I shared with you how my darling audiologist man would make these cheesecloth ghosts with his mother every Halloween while growing up in Sugar House, Utah.
+If you remember I shared with you back in the day how my darling audiologist man would make these cheesecloth ghosts with his mother every Halloween while growing up in Sugar House, Utah.
 He actually had to teach me how to create ’em because I had never been privy to such knowledge before.
 Prepare yourselves because I’m going to now share with you how to create a very easy Halloween craft in just 5 easy steps.

 Step 1: Gather your supplies.
-To make the cheesecloth ghosts you will need a package of cheesecloth and a can of spray Mod Podge.
+To make the cheesecloth ghosts you will need a package of cheesecloth (you can get it HERE) and a can of spray Mod Podge.
 You can picked up both at the craft store or most grocery stores will carry the cheesecloth.
 If you don’t have sprayable Mod Podge then a can of spray starch or hair spray will also do the trick.
 You’ll also need some aluminum foil, duct tape, empty water bottles, and some pencils or sticks.
 Most of those items you should be able to gather around your house.

 Step 2: Build the ghost forms.
 You can use any type of bottle really or tall object.
 We used various sizes.
 First just ball up a piece of aluminum foil and affix to the top of the bottle or object with duct tape.
 Then use the duct tape to attach pencils or sticks as the arms of the ghost form.
 We use orange peelers and wire because I couldn’t find any pencils at that moment.

 Step 3: Drape the cheesecloth over your forms.
 Be sure to have ample amount of cheesecloth hanging over the form.
 It should be billowing around the bottom of the form.
 This way you will have a base at the bottom for the cheesecloth to stand up on its own.